Converting a Word Document to ASCII Text - the Long Method

 Converting a Word Document to ASCII Text

 - Spell check your resume, and then re-save your resume in your word processing program (e.g. Word) before you move to the next step.

-- Open a simple text editor like Notepad (on the PC).
+- Open a simple text editor like Notepad (on your PC) or TextEdit (on your Mac).

 - Start Word (or your word processing program if you're not using Word), if it is not already open.